-EMERGENCY PREPAREDNESS SUMMARY: A document about emergency preparedness can be found on the course website.
+EMERGENCY PREPAREDNESS SUMMARY: A document about emergency preparedness can be found on the course web page under syllabus.
 Here is a summary.

 If an alarm is heard inside a building, immediately evaluate the building.
 Get a safe distance from the building.
 Remain outside the building until police, fire, or other emergency response personnel provide additional guidance or tell you it is safe to leave or return to the building.